inferless/Zephyr-7B-Streaming/README.md

 ### Key Advantages of Using SSE

-1.Simplicity: SSE is straightforward to implement both on the server and the client side.
+1. Simplicity: SSE is straightforward to implement both on the server and the client side.
 Unlike WebSockets, which require a special protocol and server setup, SSE works over standard HTTP and can be handled by traditional web servers without any special configuration.

-2.Efficient Real-time Communication: SSE is designed for scenarios where the server needs to push data to the client.
+2. Efficient Real-time Communication: SSE is designed for scenarios where the server needs to push data to the client.
 It’s very efficient for use cases like live notifications, feeds, and real-time analytics dashboards where updates are frequent and originate from the server.

 3. Built-in Reconnection: SSE has automatic reconnection support.
 If the connection between the client and server is lost, the client will automatically attempt to reestablish the connection after a timeout.
 This makes it resilient and ensures continuous data flow without manual intervention.